 How the Fiber Weave Effect Influences High Frequency Signal Integrity

 Even the most advanced resin-based laminates are inhomogeneous, anisotropic materials, meaning their dielectric properties vary in space and along different directions.
 All resin/glass based PCB laminate materials are produced with a loom, which is used to create a glass weave as a reinforcement in a PCB substrate.
-Newer materials that are specialized for high speed/high frequency designs, such as a recently released laminate from Rogers Corp., are being optimized to have low losses and desirable CTE, Tg, and thermal conductivity values.
+Newer materials that are specialized for high speed/high frequency designs, such as recently released laminates from Rogers Corp. and Isola, are being optimized to have low losses and desirable CTE, Tg, and thermal conductivity values.
 For the Isola laminates, they are typically available on a range of glass weave styles, including spread glass.

 Fiber weave styles.
 Loose weaves (left) create greater skew and impedance variations in a board compared to a tight weave (right).
 Image credit: Chen et al. (MDPI).

 As was shown in a recent publication in Signal Integrity Journal, routing at a slight angle with respect to the weave pattern can reduce timing skew (standard deviation) from ~7 ps/in. to less than 1 ps/in.
-Note that this is solely for skew due to the fiber weave effect; other sources of skew like clock jitter and delay mismatch in parallel buses or differential pairs still need to be considered.
+Note that this is solely for skew due to the fiber weave effect; other sources of skew like random jitter and delay mismatch in parallel buses or differential pairs still need to be considered.
 However, angles involved were only ~0.04 rad, equivalent to ~2.3 degrees.
 In other words, the skew standard deviation can be reduced by approximately 3 ps/degree, up to a maximum reduction of ~7 ps.

 Skew reduction Image credit: Bogatin et al. (Signal Integrity Journal).

-The cavities in loose fiber weaves can also act as partially open resonators, and resonances excited in the fiber weave structure in a PCB material is not defined or observed in simulation or analysis.
-Remember that the electromagnetic field is not confined within a trace; it actually exists around the trace and is confined in surrounding media.
-This means a travelling high frequency signal, or a digital signal with large bandwidth, can easily excite one or more standing wave resonances in these cavities.
+The cavities in loose fiber weaves are essentially partially open resonators, and resonances excited in the fiber weave structure in a PCB material is not defined or observed in simulation or analysis.
+Remember that the electromagnetic field is not confined within a trace, it exists around the trace and is confined in surrounding medium.
+This means a travelling high frequency signal, or a digital signal with large bandwidth, can excite one or more resonances in these cavities.
 These resonances can be approximated as resonances in a rectangular box and we would expect the following set of frequencies:

-The lowest order fiber weave resonant frequency is typically ~50 GHz for loose weaves (e.g., 45 GHz for a 60 mil weave pitch in FR4), putting them decidedly in the mmWave regime.
+The lowest order fiber weave resonant frequency is typically ~50 GHz for loose weaves.
 These resonances can then excite sub-harmonic cavity resonances through resonant coupling.
 In other words, the fiber weave pockets, nearby conductive structures, and the parasitics created by each act as a source of radiated EMI.
 This particular issue was recently discussed in Signal Integrity Journal.

 Strong resonance in these cavities can also couple inductively or capacitively into nearby circuits.
 This coupling is more of a problem in RF signal chains involving power amplifiers, high power FET drivers, and similar circuits that produce strong RF fields.
 This effect appears as a drop in the insertion loss profile at successive fiber weave resonances.
 You can measure this effect by extracting the S-parameters from a test coupon with a vector network analyzer.